masx200/Gemini-CLI-UI/README.md

 ### About YOLO Mode

-YOLO mode ("You Only Live Once") is equivalent to Gemini CLI's `--yolo` flag, skipping all confirmation prompts.
+YOLO mode ("You Only Live Once") is equivalent to qwen CLI's `--yolo` flag, skipping all confirmation prompts.
 This mode speeds up your work but should be used with caution.